Pain Relief for Your Knees and Hips

 Most surgeons and/or physical therapists will talk with you about what to expect after surgery and what you can do in advance to prepare.
 This includes changes you can make at home to ensure you recover in a safe environment.
 If the discussion doesn’t come up, here are some important points for you to bring up so you can get ready, mentally and physically, and improve your outcomes.

-- Animals may unintentionally knock you over or cause you to trip, so be sure to mention it in case you need to find temporary care for your furry loved ones.
+• Animals may unintentionally knock you over or cause you to trip, so be sure to mention it in case you need to find temporary care for your pets.